The Global Strategy for Plant Conservation

 The Global Partnership for Plant Conservation

-BGCI hosts the secretariat for The Global partnership for Plant Conservation.
-The GPPC is made up of botanic and University gardens, arboreta, plant conservation NGO’s (such as Plantlife) and other plant conservation stakeholders.
+BGCI hosts the secretariat for The Global Partnership for Plant Conservation.
+The GPPC is made up of botanic and University gardens, arboreta, plant conservation NGO’s (such as Plantlife ) and other plant conservation stakeholders.
 The GPPC are pivotal in the development, implementation and reporting of the GSPC and the new complimentary actions.
-The partnership supports capacity building, finding innovative ways to implement the targets and mobilises actions at different levels to achieve the GSPC.
+The partnership supports capacity building, finding innovative ways to implement the targets and mobilizes actions at different levels to achieve the GSPC.

 The Global partnership for Plant Conservation was launched in 2004 to support the activities of the GSPC.
-It now includes 70 members, including 21 international organisation and 47 national organisations representing 21 countries.
+It now includes 70 members, including 21 international organizations and 47 national organizations representing 21 countries.

-With the renewal of the GSPC and the complimentary actions, the GPPC is seeking new members.
-If your organisation would like to get involved please email policy@bgci.org.
+With the renewal of the GSPC and the complementary actions, the GPPC is seeking new members.
+If your organization would like to get involved please email policy@bgci.org.

 Share